All Episodes

 Your guest panel was awesome.

-Donald Trump was was great.
+Donald Trump was great.

-And I just wanted to let you know that that was one of the most uh impressive shows that I've seen you have in a long time.
+And I just wanted to let you know that that was one of the most impressive shows that I've seen you have in a long time.

-I can't announce it yet, but we have something huge.
+I can't announce it yet, but we have something huge, huge if you're Donald Trump next week.

-I mean love it.
+I mean, love it.

 Okay.